 For your means of communications, you may want to drop the landline and just rely on your cell phone for daily communications.
 These are some of the sure fire money-saving steps that you can take.

 4. Negotiate Your Bills

 Things are getting on fine so far.
-You consolidated all your expenses and resolve to cut some of the unnecessary expenditure.
-Your next task is to examine these items and evaluate if any of them that you can be in a position of negotiation.
+You’ve consolidated all your expenses and resolved to cut some of the unnecessary expenditures.
+Your next task is to examine these items and evaluate if any of them can be negotiated.

 They may include your cable TV, the internet, and telephone bills.
 You will be surprised by the willingness of the service providers to open a negotiation in view of the many service bundles that they offer.

 All these bundles are in the public domain.
 The best place to start is the internet, and you can check them out, not just those by your current service provider, but also from the competition as well.